supposedly/nutshell/README.md

 The output file will be written to `outdir` with a .rule extension and the same filename as `infile`.
 Supported flags:
   - `-v`: Verbose.
 Can be repeated up to four times, causing more info to be displayed each time.
   - `-s`: Source.
-Writes each original rueltabel line, as a comment, above the line(s) it compiles to in the final ruletable output.
+Writes each original nutshell line, as a comment, above the line(s) it compiles to in the final ruletable output.
   - `-c`: Compile.
-"Compiles" a single rueltabel transition, and prints the Golly- preview.
+"Compiles" a single nutshell transition, and prints the Golly- preview.
 Flag is mutually-exclusive with `-t`, `-f`, and `outdir`.
-  - `-t [HEADER]`: Change the "COMPILED FROM RUELTABEL" header that is added by default to transpiled rules.
+  - `-t [HEADER]`: Change the "COMPILED FROM NUTSHELL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
-  - `-f TRANSITION`: Find a certain transition defined within a tabel section; requires, of course, that the rule have a `@TABEL` segment to search within.
-If a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing and rueltabel will find the offending transition for you (rather than you having to guess at what you typo'd).
+  - `-f TRANSITION`: Find a certain transition defined within a table section; requires, of course, that the rule have a `@TABLE` segment to search within.
+If a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing, and nutshell will find the offending transition for you (rather than you having to guess at what you typo'd).
                      Transition should be given in the standard Golly form `C,N,...,C'` -- that is, state of the